 FAQs

-- Residing on a legal residential property in a single detached dwelling.
+- Residing on a legal Non-Urban Residential property in a single detached dwelling.
 The draft regulations are expected to exclude multi-residential properties, including apartments, townhouses, common element condominiums, and properties with additional residential units (ARUs).

 - Minimum lot size stipulations.